 Homestead to Dreamsville: a conversation with Tamara Tunie

 Critics raved about Tamara Tunie’s "gorgeous" voice and her "masterful" and "superb" performance in the Ordway’s highly acclaimed 2019 reimagined production of 42nd Street.
-Join us for a virtual conversation with this multi-talented, award-winning artist who is also a philanthropist and activist, working with Harlem Stage, God’s Love We Deliver and Black Theatre United.
-We’ll talk with Tamara about her work on Broadway; from her debut with Lena Horne to her starring role alongside Denzel Washington, to her film work; including two projects with Al Pacino, and her extraordinary 21 seasons as medical examiner Melinda Warner in the legendary NBC television series Law & Order: SVU.
+Join us for a virtual conversation with this multi-talented, award-winning artist who is also a philanthropist and activist, working with Harlem Stage, God’s Love We Deliver, and Black Theatre United.
+We’ll talk with Tamara about her work on Broadway, from her debut with Lena Horne to her starring role alongside Denzel Washington; her film work, including two projects with Al Pacino; and her extraordinary 21 seasons as medical examiner Melinda Warner in the legendary NBC television series Law & Order: SVU.

 This conversation will last approximately 60 minutes, followed by a 20-minute audience Q&A session.
 Audience questions may be submitted throughout the program.

 The event will stream live, and viewing is free, but capacity is limited—reserve your spot now!